kyletolle/the-mechanism-collection/index.md

 instruments.
 And the stars and planets formed systems, galaxies, clusters.
 As a whole - the Inanimate.

-Now the cosmos had been made through the death of the All, production of the Void, and the emotion of the Song imparted to the Elemental Bits.
+Now the Cosmos had been made through the death of the All, production of the Void, and the emotion of the Song imparted to the Elemental Bits.

 ---